aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-9-0-0/_index.md

 {{< /highlight >}}

 ### **Added ChartPoint.IsInSecondaryPlot Property**
 Aspose.Cells for .NET has exposed the ChartPoint.IsInSecondaryPlot property which can be used to detect if a ChartPoint resides on a secondary plot of a Pie or Bar chart.

-Here is simple usage scenario of Shape.Line property.
+Here is a simple usage scenario of the ChartPoint.IsInSecondaryPlot property.

 {{% alert color="primary" %}}

-Check the detailed article on [Finding a DataPoint resides on the Second Plot](/cells/net/find-if-data-points-are-in-the-second-pie-or-bar-on-a-pie-of-pie-or-bar-of-pie-chart/).
+Check the detailed article on [Finding a DataPoint that resides on the Second Plot](/cells/net/find-if-data-points-are-in-the-second-pie-or-bar-on-a-pie-of-pie-or-bar-of-pie-chart/).

 {{% /alert %}}